Decentralized Control of Distributed Cloud Networks with Generalized Network Flows

 \section{Extensions}

-In this section, we present extensions to the GDCNC algorithms, including: (i) a cloud network control policy for multicast \ac{agi} service delivery, (ii) a modified algorithm for \ac{mec} scenario (with wireless links), (iii) a variant of GDCNC with {\em Enhanced} delay performance, EGDCNC.
+In this section, we present extensions to the GDCNC algorithms, including: (i) a cloud network control policy for multicast \ac{agi} service delivery, (ii) a modified algorithm for \ac{mec} scenarios (with wireless links), and (iii) a variant of GDCNC with {\em Enhanced} delay performance, EGDCNC.